 Mom used this sweet frosting for all of our family's birthday cakes.
 Now I use it on cakes for our three preschoolers.
 A big batch keeps for quite a while in the refrigerator and is cheaper than canned frosting. —Barbara Jones of Tower Hill, Illinois

-This basic buttery frosting has unmatchable homemade taste.
+This basic buttercream frosting has unmatchable homemade taste.
 With a few simple variations, you can come up with different colors and flavors. —Diana Wilson, Denver, Colorado

 To quickly frost cupcakes, place frosting in a bowl.
 The frosting should be a soft, spreadable consistency.
 If it is too stiff, add milk a teaspoon at a time until it reaches desired consistency.
 Dip top of cupcake into the frosting, twist slightly and lift up. —Taste of Home Test Kitchen